-In 2011 the Origin Foundation partnered with Big Picture Education Australia to help it chart a different course for students struggling through conventional high school and with little hope of progressing to university or further study.
+In 2011 the Origin Energy Foundation partnered with Big Picture Education Australia to help it chart a different course for students struggling through conventional high school and with little hope of progressing to university or further study.

 Seven years on, the program is providing a successful alternative pathway for students to higher education in circumstances where they may have battled to finish school.